clemensv/real-time-sources/gtfs/EVENTS.md

 ##### Enum: ContinuousDropOff

-*Indicates that the rider can alight from the transit vehicle at any point along the vehicle’s travel path.
+*Indicates that the rider can alight from the transit vehicle at any point along the vehicleï¿½s travel path.
 Symbols: CONTINUOUS_STOPPING - Continuous stopping drop off; NO_CONTINUOUS_STOPPING - No continuous stopping drop off; PHONE_AGENCY - Must phone agency to arrange continuous stopping drop off; COORDINATE_WITH_DRIVER - Must coordinate with driver to arrange continuous stopping drop off.*

 | **Symbol** | **Ordinal** | **Description** |
 |------------|-------------|-----------------|